Benefits of Ayurvedic Oil Bath: Foundation of Healthy Living

 Benefits for Vata Dosha

 One of the great things about Oil bath is how much it lowers Vata.
-The problem with modern life is that many of its factors elevate/aggravate/vitiate Vata, because Vata is itself fast, cold, and irregular, so that it needs slowness, calm, regular rhythms to its lifestyle such as farmers have and most of us once had.
-It also needs warmth.
+The problem with modern life is that it aggravates Vata so much.
+Modern life is so aggravating to Vata because Vata is itself fast, cold, and irregular, which is what modern life is like.

 Ayurvedic Oil Bath for Pitta and Kapha

-In modern world Pitta and Kapha types too will often have aggravated Vata.
-So all the benefits just mentioned apply.
-And some Pittas and Kaphas will have Vata as their secondary dosha so they will be more subject to the overstimulation.
-But when doing oil bath for Pitta and Kapha, we first adjust the oil to the dosha, see below, and we also adjust the method.
+So all the benefits just mentioned apply. .
+But when doing oil bath for Pitta and Kapha, we first adjust the oil to the dosha, as follows, and we also adjust the method.

 Kapha needs stimulation and fire.
 Kaphas are naturally cold, heavy, regular and made of earth and water.
 So when Kapha is healthy you get good solid clay you can make bricks from.
 Solid like an oak tree.